The Global ACEP Database is operated by the BIC under the guidance of the International Maritime Organization (IMO).

 The BIC is available to assist Owner/Operators in identifying the appropriate ACEP-issuing authority

 NOTE : the Circular number changes when a new version is issued.
-Contact us should you need more information or if the current link is broken.
+Contact us should you need more information.

-I checked last issue of Circ.
-150 and there is no Approving Competent Authority in the country where my company is domiciled.
+I checked last issue of the above mentionned IMO Circular, and there is no Administration listed for the country where my company is domiciled.
 How can I get an ACEP?

 If there is no government's body listed for your country, you can elect any other country’s administration from the list.

-I need to create an ACEP Number for a company who does not have an ISO prefix registered with BIC, and I cannot find the name of the company in the proposed list.
+I need to create an ACEP for a company who does not have an ISO prefix registered with BIC.

-1. If the company operates containers marked with an ISO-like prefix, they have te register their prefix at BIC.
+1. If the company operates containers marked with an ISO-like prefix, they have to register their prefix at BIC.

 Why a Global Database?